 In the past decade, the prevalence of neoliberalism and managerialism has seriously trampled upon Hong Kong’s welfare system.
 This dominance is reflected in the government’s policies of competitive bidding of service, adopting the principle of users pay, introducing Lump Sum Grants(LSG), reducing social security assistance, closing down single families and new arrivals service centers, and even using political tactics to suppress discontent.

-We have 55 guests and 5 members online
+We have 33 guests and one member online

 Social Work Action Network (SWAN)c/o Iain FergusonSchool of Social ScienceUniversity of the West of ScotlandPaisleyPA1 2BE

 You can share every article on this website easily by clicking the icons for Twitter or Facebook at the top of each article.